ModelarData/Utilities/README.md

 - [Git Hooks](Git-Hooks) written in different scripting languages to ensure that the state of a repository is correct before or after a specific action has been performed.

-- [ModelarDB evaluator](ModelarDB-Evaluator) written in [Rust](https://www.rust-lang.org/) to evaluate how well [ModelarDB](https://github.com/ModelarData/ModelarDB-RS) compresses a data set stored in Apache Parquet files with the same schema for a set of error bounds.
-For each error bound the script automatically ingests the data set and computes metrics that indicate how well ModelarDB compressed the data set.

 - [ModelarDB storage insights](ModelarDB-Storage-Insights) written in [Python 3](https://www.python.org/) to extract how [ModelarDB](https://github.com/ModelarData/ModelarDB-RS) compresses each field stored in a model table.
 For a data folder and model table, the script reads the Apache Parquet files and computes which model types are used and how much